-The material from the scarification removal of the existing road surface is judged by the material engineer as being not suitable for use on the project roads due to its poor quality and the small quantities involved which makes recycling uneconomic.
-This leaves the following options.
+The material collected from the scarification of the existing road surface will be judged by the material engineer for its suitability for reuse/recycling on the sub-project roads.
+The reuse/recycling can be uneconomical due to poor material quality and due to the small quantities.
+The judgment of the material engineer shall have the following three options.

-Option 1: Waste material that meets the required specifications will be used as fill when constructing or repairing the shoulders.
+Option 1: Scarification materials that meet the required specifications will be used as filler in constructing or repairing the road shoulders.

-Option 2: Waste material can be used to refill borrow pits and cover as topsoil.
+Option 2: Scarification materials can be used to refill borrow pits and then covered with the topsoil.

-Option 3: Scarification materials can be spread on earthen link roads, and compacted with rollers, improving the road surface as well as reducing road dust.
+Option 3: Scarification materials can be spread on earthen link roads, and compacted with rollers, improving the road surface as well as reducing the road dust..